Beyond Euclid: An Illustrated Guide to Modern Machine Learning with Geometric, Topological, and Algebraic Structures

-\item \textbf{Euclidean signal on topological domain equipped with domain action}: The signal here is $x : \Omega \mapsto \mathbb{R}^{m'}$, where $\Omega$ is equipped with a group action.
-An example of application here is the pose of the human body, where the domain is a undirected graph representing the body joints and the group action on the domain is the group of permutations.
-Permutations can re-index the order of the body joints by changing the indexing of the nodes of the graph representing the joints. \item \textbf{Euclidean signal on manifold domain equipped with domain action}: Here, the signal is $x : M \mapsto \mathbb{R}^{m'}$, where the manifold domain $M$ is equipped with a group action.
-Using the earth surface temperature example from Card S6, we can apply a rotation on the domain by changing the origin of the spherical coordinates for instance.
+\item \textbf{Euclidean signal on topological domain}: This represents a signal where point coordinates live on a topological domain $\Omega$ and the features live in a Euclidean space $\mathbb{R}^{n'}$, that is: $x_i : \Omega \mapsto \mathbb{R}^{n'}$.
+Reusing the example of encoding the human pose, each joint can have a feature encoded in $\mathbb{R}^{3}$ defined over a non directed graph domain. \item \textbf{Euclidean signal on manifold domain}: This represents the coordinates of the points on a manifold $M$ and the features in Euclidean space $\mathbb{R}^{n'}$, i.e., $x_i : M \mapsto \mathbb{R}^{n'}$.
+An example is a dataset in which each datapoint is a snapshot of the Earth at a given time showing the distribution of temperatures across the globe: the surface temperatures live on the sphere manifold $S^2$ and the features are in $\mathbb{R}$ (image and dataset credits: Atmo, Inc.). \item \textbf{Euclidean signal on Euclidean domain equipped with domain action}: Card S7 has function, domain, and features that are the same as in Card S1: $x_i: \mathbb{R}^{n} \rightarrow \mathbb{R}^{n^\prime} $, but the Euclidean domain is now equipped with a group action.
+For example, the domain $\mathbb{R}^2$ of an image can be equipped with the group action of the wallpaper group $P4$, which enables 90° rotations of the image. \item \textbf{Euclidean signal on topological domain equipped with domain action}: The function here is $x_i : \Omega \mapsto \mathbb{R}^{n'}$, where $\Omega$ is equipped with a group action.
+An example of application here is the pose of the human body, where the domain is a undirected graph representing the body joints and the group action on the domain here is the group of permutation matrices $ P $. \item \textbf{Euclidean signal on manifold domain equipped with a domain action}: Here, the function is $x_i : M \mapsto \mathbb{R}^{n'}$, where the manifold domain $M$ is equipped with a group action.
+Using the earth surface temperature example previously defined, we can apply a rotation on the domain of temperature domain, in the case of a change of spherical coordinates for instance.